htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/_index.md

 {{<section title="The Team">}}
 As a team, we wanted to clarify that all of us **picture the same outcome** of this project and wanted to give everyone the **chance to suggest ideas** from the first day on.
 With our **diverse experience and specialties**, we were able to inspire each other with new thoughts all the time.
-Not only could we gain **much experience with web development**, but also with how it is to **deal with a product owner** and working on the same project with multiple people in a team.
+Not only could we gain **much experience with web development**, but also with how it is to **deal with a product owner** and working on the same project with multiple people.
 {{</section >}}

 {{<gallery>}}